 Also known as the Texas Drum, the Black Drum is a thicker, high-backed fish characterized by several chin barbels that look like whiskers.
 Juvenile fish tend to have four to five vertical stripes, leading them to often be mistaken for the Sheepshead - making it important to work with knowledgeable Texas fishing charters to distinguish- although these vertical bars disappear overtime.
 The underbellies of mature Black Drums are white overall with slight variations of discolored grays and blacks.

 Port Aransas fishing charters know to look for these pale grays or silvers since Black Drums in the Gulf tend to lack vibrant or strong colors.
 Still, those living in muddier bay waters or brackish water might have some bronze and dark gray colorations.
 Although they’re able to live in shallower waters, Black Drums in the Gulf can be found at depths beyond 100 ft.
-Working with experienced Texas fishing charters makes it easier to locate the best spots to fish for Black Drums
+While bay fishing in Port Aransas, working with experienced Texas fishing charters makes it easier to locate the best spots to fish for Black Drums

 While the Texas Gulf Coast fishing record for Black Drum is 81 pounds, most bull Drum caught by Texas fishing charters weight between 30 and 40 pounds - still a considerable weight.